pemmyz/js_horseclick/README.md

 ## Play it now: https://pemmyz.github.io/js_horseclick/

-**Hevoskisat Clicker Challenge** is a fast-paced, competitive 2-player tapping game made in pure HTML5, CSS3, and JavaScript.
+**Hevoskisat Clicker Challenge** is a fast-paced, competitive multiplayer tapping game made in pure HTML5, CSS3, and JavaScript.
 Tap your keys to charge force and race your chosen character to the finish line.
 First to cross wins!

 ![screenshot](screenshots/game_1.png)